 Writing skills.
 Secretaries and administrative assistants often write memos and emails when communicating with managers, employees, and customers.
 Therefore, they must have good grammar, ensure accuracy, and maintain a professional tone.

-The median annual wage for secretaries and administrative assistants was $35,330 in May 2012.
+The median annual wage for secretaries and administrative assistants was $39,850 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,910, and the top 10 percent earned more than $57,750.
+The lowest 10 percent earned less than $25,720, and the highest 10 percent earned more than $65,510.

-Overall employment of secretaries and administrative assistants is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Employment growth, however, will vary by occupational specialty.
+Overall employment of secretaries and administrative assistants is projected to decline 7 percent from 2018 to 2028.

-Employment of legal secretaries is projected to decline 3 percent from 2012 to 2022.
-In order to cut costs, a growing number of legal firms are having paralegals and legal assistants perform work normally done by legal secretaries.
+Employment of legal secretaries, the smallest occupation in this profile, is projected to decline 21 percent from 2018 to 2028.
+In legal firms, paralegals and legal assistants use technology that enables them to perform work previously done by legal secretaries, such as preparing and filing documents.

-For more information on careers in secretarial and administrative work, visit
+For more information about careers in secretarial and administrative work, visit

-For more information on legal secretaries and administrative assistants, visit
+For more information about legal secretaries and administrative assistants, visit